In this article

 Mobile Data Transfer

-The third generation of mobile data technology.
+3GThe third generation of mobile data technology.
 Download rates between 2-5 Mb/s.
+More information: https://en.wikipedia.org/wiki/3G

-The fourth generation of mobile data technology.
+4GThe fourth generation of mobile data technology.
 Download rates between 5-25 Mb/s.
+More information: https://en.wikipedia.org/wiki/4G

-The fifth and actual generation of mobile data technology.
+5GThe fifth and actual generation of mobile data technology.
+More information: https://en.wikipedia.org/wiki/5G

 Web Marketing and Advertising